codeZero531/optical-character-recognition/README.md

 # optical-character-recognition

-#Design
+### Team Members
+1. SE/2016/007 - janakaedirisinghe
+2. SE/2016/052 - ruwanbandara
+3. SE/2016/032 - pankajan05
+4. SE/2016/049 - wasalas893

+# Folder Structure

-In the design folder we add the design for the ocr project
+* [Design] - In the design folder we add the design for the ocr project

-#flutter App
-It have the mobile application that design using the flutter
+* [flutter App] - It have the mobile application that design using the flutter.

-#API
-It have the backend files.
+* [API] - It have the backend files.

-#frontend
-It have the frontend files.
+* [frontend] - It have the frontend files.
 We use angular for create the frontend.
-It have the login, user registration and the OCR features
+It have the login, user registration and the OCR features.

+### Technology

+Dillinger uses a number of open source projects to work properly:

+* [Angular8] - HTML enhanced for web apps!
+* [Angular Bootstrap] - great UI boilerplate for modern web apps.
+* [Angular Material] - great UI boilerplate for modern web apps.
+* [node.js] - evented I/O for the backend.
+* [Express] - fast node.js network app framework.
+* [Tesseract.js] - Pure Javascript port of the popular Tesseract OCR engine.
+* [Flutter] - Mobile Application.